Bren light machine gun: Taden gun

-The Taden gun was a development of the Bren to use with the .280 British (7 mm) intermediate round proposed to replace the .303 in British service.
-The Taden was belt-fed with spade grips and would have replaced both the Bren and the Vickers machine gun.
+The Taden gun was a post-war development of the Bren to use with the .280 British (7 mm) intermediate round proposed to replace the .303 in British service.
+The Taden was belt-fed with either spade grips for MMG use or a buttstock and pistol grip for LMG use and would have replaced both the Bren and the Vickers machine gun.
 Although reliable it was not accepted due to the US-driven standardization within NATO on the larger 7.62×51mm NATO round.

+X11

+The X11 was a belt-fed Bren derivative developed by RSAF Enfield after the cancellation of the EM-2 rifle and Taden machine gun, adapting the Taden concepts to a Bren derived weapon in the new 7.62x51mm NATO standard round.
+It came second in trials behind the FN MAG.

 Semiautomatic Bren guns

 Many nations' militaries have disposed of their Bren guns as surplus to their needs.
 Surplus Brens have been imported to the United States for sale to collectors, but due to US gun laws restricting the importation of automatic weapons such guns must be legally destroyed by cutting up the receivers.
 A number of US gunsmiths have manufactured new semiautomatic Brens by welding the pieces of destroyed receivers back together, with modifications to prevent the use of full automatic parts, and fitting new fire-control components capable of only semiautomatic fire.
 The balance of the parts are surplus Bren parts.
 Such "semiautomatic machine guns" are legally considered rifles under US Federal law and the laws of most states.